 The full recipe with measurements is in the recipe card below.

-Adjust the oven rack to the upper-middle position and preheat the oven to 450° F (242° C) .
-Then, line a rimmed baking sheet with a wire rack.
+Step 1: Adjust the oven rack to the upper-middle position and preheat the oven to 450°F (242°C).
+Then, prepare a rimmed baking sheet with a wire rack.
+Butterfly the chicken and pat it dry with paper towels and set it aside.

 - Serrano Crema, Aji Amarillo

-- Roasted Potatoes, Thick-Cut French Fries
+- Roasted Potatoes, French Fries

 - Cilantro-Lime Rice, White Rice, Brown Rice